traitecoevo/traits.build/tests/testthat/examples/Test_2023_1/README.md

 - `collection_date` read in from multiple different columns at the trait level for multiple traits (affecting `observation_id`)
 - Two rows with different `original_name`'s that merge into one `taxon_name` have correct `observation_id`'s #TODO
 - Check that `location_id` is NA for species `entity_type` measurements
+- Check that time data type can be substituted without issues with reformatting

 Test_2023_1 is a copy of Falster_2005_1 with the following modifications:
 - `entity_type` and `replicates` were moved to dataset level fixed value in metadata.yml, except for `flowering_time`, `huber_value` (LASA1000), `plant_growth_form`, `leaf_length` and `leaf_photosynthesis` (and some `excluded_data` dummy traits) where they're specified at the trait level